 Some experts recommend screening all newborns for severe combined immunodeficiency with a blood test that determines whether they have abnormal or too few T cells—called the T-cell receptor excision circles (TREC) test.
 TREC testing of all newborns is now required in many U.S. states.
 Identifying infants with this disorder early can help prevent their death at a young age.

 Doctors may use genetic tests to identify the specific mutation causing the disorder and thus help determine how severe the disorder is and what the prognosis is.

 People with this disorder are kept in a protected environment to prevent exposure to possible infections.
 In the past, children with this disorder were kept in strict isolation, sometimes in a plastic tent, leading to the disorder being called bubble boy syndrome.

-Treatment with antibiotics and immune globulin helps but does not protect against severe viral infections.
-The only effective treatment is transplantation of bone marrow stem cells from an unaffected sibling with the exact same tissue type or from a parent with a half-matched tissue type.
+Treatment with antibiotics and immune globulin (antibodies obtained from the blood of people with a normal immune system) helps prevent infections but does not cure the disorder.
+The only effective treatment is transplantation of bone marrow stem cells (for example, from an unaffected sibling with the same tissue type).
 If transplantation is done by age 3 months, 96% of infants survive.

 If adenosine deaminase is deficient and transplantation is not possible, replacement of that enzyme, given by injection, can be partially effective.

 Gene therapy may be effective, depending on which form of severe combined immunodeficiency is present.
 Gene therapy consists of removing some white blood cells from the infant's bone marrow, inserting a normal gene into the cells, and returning the cells to the infant.
 However, in the X-linked form of severe combined immunodeficiency, leukemia is a risk after such treatments.